dharmi-123/Subaction-learning-from-V-DNN-Model/README.md

 ![Model_loss_graph](https://github.com/user-attachments/assets/c3e4d493-7413-4213-9953-825813d006a5)

-**The Kinova Gen3 robotic manipulator used in our approach for task execution**
+**The Kinova Gen3 robotic manipulator used in our approach for task execution:**

+Kinova Gen3 robotic manipulator used in our approach to execute every task after finding the subtask labels from human demonstration.

 ![kinova](https://github.com/user-attachments/assets/cea28911-6c61-4d6b-b3bd-a6711f0f5a02)